MarkLodato/ITE/ITE/6/README.md

 # Abstract

-This ITE defines a new schema for in-toto link files, which are now generally called “attestations.”
+This ITE defines a new schema for in-toto link files, which are now generally called "attestations."
 An attestation has three distinct layers, mapping to the three distinct steps in verification.
-The innermost layer is user-defined to allow customers to define their own schemas; “link” is now one such user-defined schema.
+The innermost layer is user-defined to allow customers to define their own schemas; "link" is now one such user-defined schema.

 This specification is developed jointly with